jpsalado92/GDS-Resources/gds_tutorials/tutorial2_customviz/README.md

 dscc.subscribeToData(drawViz, { transform: dscc.objectTransform });
 ```

-Here, we have added the following:

-1. Padding for the graph.
-2. Defined the constraints for the bars to be rendered through ``maxBarHeight`` and ``barWidth``.
-3. Defined the ``largestMetric`` for scaling purposes.
-4. "Plugged" the data from metrics and styles in ``myViz.json`` to the rendering.
-5. Rendered the bars according to the source data in a loop.
-6. Placed a label containing the title of the dimension below each bar.

 ### 3. Dynamically add a title and apply a CSS style

 Replace the code in your ``myVizSource.js`` file with the code below.
+This will add a title to show the name of the metric and the dimension.

 ```js
 // create a title element
 var titleElement = document.createElement('div');